Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Simulation study

-Thirdly, we want to analyze how $\bar{a}(S_m)$, computed using the Simes family of critical curves \eqref{eq1}, changes having anti-conservative p-values distribution.
-We saw that the un-shifted version is preferred in fMRI data, having a conservative distribution of the p-values.
-Let $n=50$, $m=1000$, $\rho = 0$ and $\nu=0.9$, we compute $\bar{a}(S_m)$ for each $1000$ simulations, and once again the mean over simulations is reported.
-Figure \ref{sim:pv} shows $\bar{a}(S_m)$ considering the Simes family using $\delta \in \{0, \dots, 30\}$.
-We can note that the shifted version works in the case of anti-conservative p-values if the corrected value for the tuning parameter $\delta$ is chosen, described by the red dotted line, i.e., $\delta = 8$.
+Thirdly, we want to analyze how the Simes family of critical curves \eqref{eq1} works if anti-conservative $p$-values distribution is considered.
+Let $J=50$, $m=1000$, $\rho = 0$ and $\pi_0=0.9$, we compute $\bar{a}(S_m)$ for each $1000$ simulations, and once again the mean over simulations is reported.
+Figure \ref{sim:pv_equi} shows $\bar{a}(S_m)$ considering the Simes family using $\delta \in \{0, \dots, 30\}$.
+We can note that the shifted version works well in the case of anti-conservative $p$-values if the corrected value for the tuning parameter $\delta$ is chosen, described by the red dotted line, i.e., $\delta = 8$.

+Therefore, we explore how the Simes family of critical curves \eqref{eq1} works with different values of $\rho$ and $S$ size.
+The left part of Figure \ref{sim:deltas_equi} shows the mean of the lower bounds for the TDP considering the full set of hypotheses, i.e., $S_m$, and $\delta \in \{0,5,10,15,20\}$ over $1000$ simulations.
+We can note that in almost all scenarios, the shifted version outperforms the unshifted ones.
+The difference gets smaller if $\rho^2$ increases.
+However, the situation changes if we compute the TDP for a smaller set of hypotheses than $S_m$ as shown in the right part of Figure \ref{sim:deltas_equi}.
+In this case, we randomly sample 40 hypotheses from the false null ones, i.e., $S_{40}$.

+\angela{Then}, the performance of the iterative approach proposed in Section \ref{iterative} is compared with respect to the single-step one presented in Section \ref{methods}.
+Let consider directly $S_{\pi_1}$ the set of true discoveries, therefore $\pi(S_{\pi_1}) = 1$.
+Figure \ref{iterative_sim_equi} shows the true discovery proportion $\bar{\pi}(S_{\pi_1})$ computed on $1000$ simulated datas with $\pi_0$ equals $0.9$, $\rho^2 \in \{0, 0.2, 0.4\}$ and different levels of power used to simulate the data.
+In this case, we consider $m = 50$ so that we can use the exact iterative method.
+First of all, we can see how the approximated iterative version equals the exact one, and, more important, how both of them uniformly improve the single-step approach.

+Figure \ref{fig:ncomb_equi} illustrates the behavior of the approximated iterative method using a different number of combinations.
+The method is applied directly on $S_{\pi_1}$ the set of true discoveries, therefore $\pi(S_{\pi_1}) = 1$.
+The approximation version becomes exact when the number of combinations goes to infinity.
+However, as we can see in Figure \ref{fig:ncomb_equi}, the results using only $10$ combinations are nearly equal to the results using $1000$ combinations.
+In addition, looking at Figure \ref{fig:ncomb_m_equi}, we can see that the method is robust if a different number of variables are considered, i.e., the lines in Figure \ref{fig:ncomb_m_equi} are below $1$ (true discovery proportion).

 To sum up, we suggest using the Higher Criticism and Beta families if the correlation across the variables is supposed to be low.
-Besides, we recommend considering the shifted version of the Simes or AORC family if the distribution of the p-value is expected to be anti-conservative, using a reasonable prior value of $\delta$ with respect to the data analyzed.
+Besides, we recommend considering the shifted version of the Simes or AORC family if the interest is in large sets of hypotheses rather than in small ones. and if the distribution of the p-value is expected to be anti-conservative, with a reasonable prior value of $\delta$ with respect to the data analyzed.